celupa/DocsIntern/README.md

 * **/helpers** contains various modules helping with app execution (custom functions, classes...)
     * *cfg.py* allows you to manipulate various configuration variables (database path, system prompt...)
 * **/hf** contains original HuggingFace models (excluded from project)
-* **/quant_models** contains quantized models (OneDrive)
+* **/quant_models** contains quantized models: Llama GGUF, Llama Instruct & Paraphrase Mini (Google Drive)
-* **/sample_data** contains demo data (OneDrive, source: https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models)
+* **/sample_data** contains demo data
 * **/tests** contains tests for model evaluation, unit and integration tests
 * **/env.yml** contains environment
 * **app.py** main application file
 <br/>

 ## Installation
+The rational is to have something that's usable *out of the box* (quantized models and vectorizer) excluding model download and dependencies installs.
 I can't afford the subscription culture to dry up the treasury.
-As a result, the installation may be a little hacky.
+As a result, the installation may be a bit hacky.
-Hosting a ~10 GB application is not free.
-Therefore, the app's **OneDrive** folder contains the necessary files to install and run the app locally.
-The OneDrive source has been stripped of unecessary files (README, tests...) but bundles the **quant_models** and the **sample_data** together.
-The rational is to have something that's usable out of the box (quantized models and vectorizer) excluding download and dependencies.

-* Download the zip file from OneDrive:
-* Use the extracted folder as development container.
-Folder must have the following static name *DocsIntern*
+The app is hosted on GIT but models are hosted on **Google Drive**.

+* clone repo
+* download models from Google Drive and place them into the folder **quant_models**
-* Install dependencies via *env.yml*
+* install dependencies with *env.yml*
+* the project name should not be changed (keep it *DocsIntern*)
-* Run *app.py*
+* run *app.py* to launch Gradio in localhost
 <br/>

 ## Models, Requirements & Limitations